 These analyses demonstrate a substantial Pan-Gene-Very-Rare-Missense-Variant-Likelihood-Ratio” (PG-VRMV-LR) for SDHB in particular, which is quite striking even after removal of the recurrently-reported pathogenic VRMVs.
 It is plausible that for other gene/phenotype/variant-class scenarios in which the gene is constrained and/or the phenotype is rare, the PG-VRMV-LR may be equivalently substantial and we may currently be ‘underscoring’ evidence afforded by single observation of a very rare variant in the relevant phenotype.
 Wide variation in aetiologic fraction, a similar metric, has been demonstrated for genes associated with cardiomyopathies27.

-These analyses also exemplify potential clinical utility for formal quantitation of likelihood ratios for subphenotypic features, in this case abnormality on IHC, high SSF, head-and-neck disease, invasive disease, multiplex tumours and familial disease.
-The corresponding negative likelihood ratio should be applied where absence of the subphenotypic feature has high specificity for wild-type (for example, absence of head-and-neck disease for SDHD).
+These analyses also exemplify potential clinical utility for formal quantitation of likelihood ratios for subphenotypic features, in this case abnormality on IHC, high SSFR, head-and-neck disease, invasive disease, multiplex tumours and familial disease.
+Although we were only able to undertake multivariable regression to adjust for collinearity between clinical subphenotypic features, collinearity between the clinical and molecular features would not a priori be predicted Stringent technical validation would be a prerequisite for inclusion of locally-generated laboratory data: whilst methodology and quality assurance for IHC is well explored, there is no international reference method for SSFR and assay thresholds may be influenced by tumour input material.
+The corresponding negative likelihood ratio should be applied where absence of the subphenotypic feature has high specificity for wild-type status (for example, absence of head-and-neck disease for SDHD).
 Currently the ACMG framework lacks formal designation of a ‘negative-phenotype’ evidence item.

 As demonstrated by Tavtigian et al, ACMG/AMP categorical evidences strengths can be converted to likelihood ratios (Supporting (P): likelihood ratio=2.08, Moderate (M) likelihood ratio=4.33, Strong (S) likelihood ratio=18.8 and Very Strong (VS) likelihood ratio=350)28.
 Thus, the three types of evidence items we have described can be combined together with other relevant LRs in a Bayesian framework where the Posterior Probability is a function of the Prior Probability and the product of relevant likelihood ratios ([Likelihood Ratio]a x [Likelihood Ratio]b x [Likelihood Ratio]c. x [Likelihood Ratio]d x [Likelihood Ratio]e….).